 4. Robots continue the trend of increasing the physical distance between killer and killed.
 Even if the robot is teleoperated, the operator will not have the nuances in the environment.
 The robot may not know when not to engage or when to disengage.
 The psychological cost of killing will decrease and targets will continue to be dehumanized.

 5. Technological failures, or induced failures (i.e. hacking), would result in more negative press as the US continues to “hide behind” technology.
 Errors or accidents would likely be described by USG communications in a way that satisfies the US domestic audience.
-Before the South African robo-cannon, other examples high profile accidental killing of civilians, ostensibly by technology, include the KAL 007 and Iran Air 655 (USS Vincennes), both of which are notable for the different public diplomacy / communications strategies employed to address the respective incident.
+Before the South African robot-cannon, other examples high profile accidental killing of civilians, ostensibly by technology, including the KAL 007 and Iran Air 655 (USS Vincennes), both of which are notable for the different public diplomacy/communications strategies employed to address the particular incident.